yemifatodu/SHOPPERS-TREND/README.md

 4. **Customer Satisfaction and Feedback**
 Implement a customer feedback mechanism to gather insights on satisfaction levels, product experiences, and areas for improvement.
 Use this feedback to enhance product quality, customer service, and overall brand perception.
 Leverage customer feedback data to personalize customer interactions and marketing communications.
-Tailor promotions, offers, and recommendations based on individual preferences and past purchase behavior to foster stronger customer relationships.
+Tailor promotions offers, and recommendations based on individual preferences and past purchase behavior to foster stronger customer relationships.

 **Dashboard Overview**

-The comprehensive dashboard showcasing various analyses and insights is available  on tableau public [](https://tabsoft.co/3QUmmCz) as a PNG file.![SHOPPER;S TREND DASHBOARD](https://github.com/yemifatodu/SHOPPERS-TREND/assets/147722919/d2cbc63a-683f-4e79-8785-cda596484129)
+The comprehensive dashboard showcasing various analyses and insights is available  on Tableau Public [](https://tabsoft.co/3QUmmCz) as a PNG file.![SHOPPER;S TREND DASHBOARD](https://github.com/yemifatodu/SHOPPERS-TREND/assets/147722919/d2cbc63a-683f-4e79-8785-cda596484129)

 You can access the dataset used for this project through the following link: [Dataset Link](https://github.com/yemifatodu/SHOPPERS-TREND/edit/main/README.md).